-My Lovely Ghost Kana is written and illustrated by Tanaka Yutaka, spanning a year of Kana and Daikichi's lives in three volumes.
+My Lovely Ghost Kana is written and illustrated by Tanaka Yutaka, spanning a year of Kana and Daikichi's lives in three volumes, running from 2006-2009.
 Somewhere between Slice of Life and Magical Girlfriend, it's a story that deals with two people, their love for each other, and how their love carries them from their difficult pasts into a bright and hopeful future.

 The overall story veers between Kana and Daikichi's growing relationship, her antics as a Genki Girl Magical Girlfriend, the occasional hints of the despair behind her death, quite a few Tear Jerker moments of heartwarming happiness and how Kana's life-after-death touches nearly everyone she meets for the better as she learns that it's never too late to be happy, never too late to love, never too late to live.

 (One warning: this manga does have a lot of explicit sex, especially in the first dozen chapters.
 Very sweet, romantic, tender lovemaking; but things do get pretty wet and messy on a regular basis and it's nsfw.)

 This manga provides examples of:

 - All Men Are Perverts: Averted.
 Did we mention this wasn't your typical ecchi manga?